billwuqin/list-pagination-nc-markdown/draft-ietf-netconf-list-pagination-nc.md

 ##  Updates to RFC 6241

-   The <get> and <get-config> rpc statements are augmented to accept additional input parameters, as described in Section 3.
+   The &lt;get&gt; and &lt;get-config&gt; rpc statements are augmented to accept additional input parameters, as described in Section 3.

 ##  Updates to RFC 8526

-   The <get-data> rpc statement is augmented to accept additional input parameters, as described in in Section 3.
+   The &lt;get-data&gt; rpc statement is augmented to accept additional input parameters, as described in in Section 3.

 #  List Pagination for NETCONF

-   In order for NETCONF to support [I-D.ietf-netconf-list-pagination], this document extends the operations <get>, <get-config> and <get- data> to include additional input parameters and output annotations.
+   In order for NETCONF to support [I-D.ietf-netconf-list-pagination], this document extends the operations &lt;get&gt;, &lt;get-config&gt; and &lt;get- data&gt; to include additional input parameters and output annotations.

-   The updated operations accept a content filter parameter, similar to the "filter" parameter of <get-config>, but includes nodes for "list" and "leaf-list" filtering.
+   The updated operations accept a content filter parameter, similar to the "filter" parameter of &lt;get-config&gt;, but includes nodes for "list" and "leaf-list" filtering.

    The content filter parameter is used to specify the YANG list or